gaehlerm/SoftwareEngineering/README.md

 Usually companies support many API versions simultaneously.
 They know their users need time to adapt to the new version.
 And some users will never adapt at all.
 They are forced to support the old API versions for many more years, even though there would be a better API available.

+## Copilot

+Copilot is generally not to good with writing interfaces.
+Instead you should do this yourself and let copilot fill in the gaps.

 ## Conclusion

 Interfaces should always be designed from a user point of view.
 This makes them much better as user friendlines is the main goal of any interface.